-EACH ITEM closes individually and each item will feature its own independent countdown clock.
-Please be sure to look at the time on the website clock located at the top right of the window which may differ from your own time zone!
+NOTE: EACH ITEM closes individually and each item will feature its own independent countdown clock.
+Please be sure to look at the time on the website clock located on each item, which may differ from your own time zone!

 In the event of auction failure, the following may occur: If the problem affects closing in a serious manner, the auction will be shut down and bidding will resume once the problem has been fixed (most likely to resume at the same time the following day, or the following week.
 I hope these guidelines do not have to come into play, but if an error occurs, at least we will set a clear precedent for a "fix".

 Proxy bidding is a way to bid on an item without actually being present, or at least without paying constant attention.
 Simply enter the highest price you are willing to bid for a particular specimen, and the auction software will automatically bid incrementally on your behalf against other bidders up to that maximum price.
 The computer will outbid other bids until it reaches your maximum price.
 The MineralAuctions.com staff does not have access to customers' proxy bids, so we are unable to view or modify proxy bids on your behalf.

 You need not be present to bid.

 If the auction closes at an inconvenient time, the computer can bid on your behalf.